• Skip to main content

 • Pour in the meat stock from boiling the meat.
 You can add water if you don’t have any but might need to increase the spices added.

-• Add the meat, shrimp, bell pepper, smoked catfish and locust bean and bring to a boil.
-You can add or subtract anything thing on this list, just make it your own!
+• Add the meat, shrimp, red bell pepper, smoked catfish, and locust bean, and bring to a boil.

-• Let it simmer for about 5 minutes if you’re ok with a coarser texture, or a few minutes longer if you want a finer texture.
+• Let the okro soup simmer for about 5 minutes if you’re ok with a coarser texture or a few minutes longer if you want a finer texture.

 • Add more salt or spices if you desire a stronger flavor.